Rebif® (interferon beta-1a)

 In the SPECTRIMS study, 618 persons with secondary-progressive MS were treated with either Rebif or placebo for 3 years.
 The study found that Rebif did not slow disease progression in people with secondary-progressive MS. Rebif treatment was associated with fewer relapses.
 4 [SPECTRIMS Study Group.
 Neurology 2001; 56: 1496-1504] Rebif was also associated with fewer brain lesions as measured by MRI.
 5 [Li et al. Neurology 2001; 56: 1505-1513]

-Further information for persons with MS is available from the Multiple Support Program at 1-888-677-3243.
+Further information for persons with MS is available from the patient assistance program Adveva at 1-888-677-3243.

 Rebif® is a registered trademark of EMD Serono Canada Inc.